RickGelhausen/HRIBO_ReadTheDocs/docs/source/example-workflow.rst

 .. code-block:: bash

-    bash HRIBO/scripts/makereport.sh <reportname>
+    bash HRIBO/scripts/makereport.sh <reportname_prefix>

-Running this will create a folder where all the results are collected from the workflows final output, it will additionally create compressed file in ``.zip`` format.
+Running this command will create a folder where all the results are collected from the workflows final output, it will additionally create compressed file in ``.zip`` format.

 .. note:: A detailed explanation of the result files can be found in the :ref:`result section <source/analysis-results:ORF Predictions>`.

-.. note:: The final result of this example workflow, can be found `here <ftp://biftp.informatik.uni-freiburg.de/pub/HRIBO/example_report_HRIBO1.5.1_28-07-21.zip>`_ .
+.. note:: The final result of this example workflow, can be found `here <ftp://biftp.informatik.uni-freiburg.de/pub/HRIBO/example_report_HRIBO1.6.0_22-09-23.zip>`_ .
 .. warning:: As many browsers stopped the support for viewing ftp files, you might have to use a ftp viewer instead.

 Runtime